CaraGim/caragim.github.io/_posts/2019-04-04-shape-moving.md

 2.The shape does not move out of the window area<br>

 A.<br>
-Fix the following code so that:
+◈Fix the following code so that:
 The shape also can be moved up and down the shape does not move out of the window area.
 {% highlight ruby %}
 require 'gosu'